welcome to

 Tourist Visas

 All visitors to Israel must hold a passport that is valid for at least six months from the date they enter the country.
-Individuals holding national passports of the following countries are not required to obtain a visa prior to their arrival at Israel:
+Individuals holding national passports of the following countries are not required to obtain a visa prior to their arrival in Israel:

 Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Colombia, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Ireland, Italy, Japan, Korea (south), Latvia, Mexico, The Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russian Federation, Serbia, Singapore, Slovenia, Spain, Sweden, Switzerland, Taiwan, United Kingdom and the United States of America.

-(Note: this is a partial list, compiled from the list of countries from which the Conference website was visited; for a complete list of the countries with visa exemption agreements with Israel, please look here).
+(Note: this is a partial list compiled from the list of countries from which the Conference website was visited; for a complete list of the countries with visa exemption agreements with Israel, please look here).

-Individuals from countries without diplomatic relations with Israel, should write to the Conference Secretariat, ilanit@ortra.com, no later than three months prior to the Conference, giving their full name, date and place of birth, passport number, date of issue and expiry, date of arrival and flight details.
-The Conference Secretariat will do its best efforts to arrange for a visa to be issued at the airport upon arrival; however, granting of such requests is at the discretion of the authorities in Israel.
+Individuals from countries without diplomatic relations with Israel should write to the Conference Secretariat, ilanit@ortra.com, no later than three months prior to the Conference, giving their full name, date and place of birth, passport number, date of issue and expiry, date of arrival and flight details.
+The Conference Secretariat will do its best efforts to arrange for a visa to be issued at the airport upon arrival; however, granting such requests is at the discretion of the authorities in Israel.

 Note: Passport and visa requirements are liable to change at short notice.
 Travelers are advised to check their entry requirements with the Israeli Embassy/Consulate or with their travel agent.